Clock Auctions Augmented with Unreliable Advice: Clock Auctions Guaranteeing a Stronger Notion of Consistency

 To prove this theorem, we consider any learning-augmented clock auction $\mech$ and simulate it on an instance from $\mathcal{I}$, chosen adversarially to maximize the number of bidders that drop out.
 Note that, since $\mech$ is deterministic, the adversary can essentially determine who to assign each value to after observing the price trajectory that $\mech$ will follow.
 Specifically, whenever $\mech$ raises the price of an active bidder $i\in F_1$ to an amount that exceeds some value $v\in V_1$ that remains active (i.e., that was not already assigned to a bidder that has dropped out), then the adversary can assign the value $v$ to $i$ and, as a result, $i$ drops out.
 This implies that, if at any point during the execution of $\mech$ the maximum price offered to an active bidder in $F_1$ is $p_1$, then the value of every active bidder in $F_1$ is at least $p_1$ (otherwise the adversary could have assigned that value to the bidder facing price $p_1$, causing him to drop out).
 Using the same argument for $F_2$, we can conclude that if at any point during the execution of $\mech$ the maximum price offered to an active bidder in $F_2$ is $p_2$, then the values of all active bidders in $F_2$ are at least $p_2$.

 We now partition the set of all clock auctions into three cases, based on their outcome facing the adversarially chosen instance from $\mathcal{I}.$

 \textbf{Case 1 (the auction $\mech$ accepts a subset of $F_1$):} For this case, we show that there exists an instance (not in $\mathcal{I}$) for which the auction fails to achieve $\consistency$-\sconsistency.
 To verify this, let $x$ be the number of bidders in $F_1$ that did not drop out and note that, given the harmonic structure of the values in $V_1$, the smallest value among them will be at most $1/x$.
 As we showed above, this means that the maximum price offered to any one of the winning bidders in $F_1$ was $p_1\leq 1/x$.
 Now, consider an alternative instance that is identical in terms of the values of all the bidders that dropped out, but has value $1/x$ for all of the bidders that won.
 Note that the outcome of the auction would be the same for this alternative instance, since the only difference is regarding values of bidders that are higher than the price offered to them, so the welfare achieved by $\mech$ in this alternative instance would be $x\cdot \frac{1}{x}=1$.
-However, the social welfare of $\pred=F_2$ is more than $\alpha$, which is implied by Inequality~\eqref{eq:consistency_violation} for $i=1$, which violates the $\consistency$-\sconsistency\ constraint.
+However, the social welfare of $\pred=F_2$ is more than $\alpha$, which is implied by Inequality~\eqref{eq:consistency_violation} for $i=1$ since the left-hand side of $(\alpha - 1)v_1 = \alpha -1$ is less than the sum of all the remaining values in $F_2$, which violates the $\consistency$-\sconsistency\ constraint.